Back to Learn

 Summary

-• • LLMs predict the next word based on patterns in training data
+• • LLMs predict text based on patterns in training data